DD-DeCaF/website/_publications/2019-03-16-Jensen_et_al.md

 ---
 layout: publication
-title: OptCouple: Joint simulation of gene knockouts, insertions and medium modifications for prediction of growth-coupled strain designs
+title: OptCouple - Joint simulation of gene knockouts, insertions and medium modifications for prediction of growth-coupled strain designs
 authors: Jensen, K. and Broeken, V. and Hansen, A.S.L. and Sonnenschein, N. and Herrgard, M.J.
 journal: Metabolic Engineering Communications
 volume: 8